 If you are using a DLSR and you are familiar with and comfortable shooting in manual mode, you can also adjust the shutter speed to eliminate the effect movement can have on your images.
-A faster shutter speed will allow you to freeze movement in your photographs.
+Faster shutter speeds will allow you to freeze movement in your photographs.
 However, if you are going to use a faster shutter speed, you will also need a wider aperture or higher ISO setting to even out the exposure.
-We won’t go too in-depth with these concepts in this article, but in case you aren’t familiar with them we have included some basic explanations of shutter speed, aperture, and ISO for you below.
+We won’t go too in-depth with these concepts in this article, but in case you aren’t familiar with them, we have included some basic explanations of shutter speed, aperture, and ISO for you below.

 Controls how fast the shutter on your camera opens and shuts when taking a picture.
 The quicker the shutter speed, the less likely movement in your pictures will appear blurry.

 How far open the eye of your lens is when taking a picture.
 The higher the aperture, the further open the lens gets when taking a picture.
 The wider the eye of the lens opens, the more light gets exposed to the sensor.
 The aperture also controls the depth of field in your images.
 The higher the aperture, the smaller the depth of field.